Dr. Martin Schrön

 I am currently involved in the following research projects:

 Since 2016 I am a member of the TERENO Scientific Steering Committee.

 Former projects: ACROSS: Ground Trouth Demo and Test Facilities (2016), POLYGON: Polygons in tundra wetlands: state and dynamics under climate variability in Polar regions (2012), Modeling jet and outflow feedback during star cluster formation (2011)

-I am currently supervising Johannes Brenner (PhD thesis), Maren Kaluza (PhD thesis), and Kalindi Shah (Internship) at UFZ.
+I am currently supervising Johannes Brenner (PhD thesis) and Maren Kaluza (PhD thesis) at UFZ.

 Completed supervisions: Kalindi Shah (Internship, 2018, SVNIT India), J. Weimar (Master thesis, 2017, Uni Heidelberg), L. Piussi (Internship, 2016, Uni Bolzano), M. Köhler (Master thesis, 2016, Uni Halle), J. Weimar (Internship, 2015, Uni Heidelberg)

 - Baroni, Scheiffele, et al. (2018) "Uncertainty, sensitivity and improvements in soil moisture estimation with cosmic-ray neutron sensing", JoH

 - Köhli et al. (2018) "Response Functions for Detectors in Cosmic Ray Neutron Sensing", Nucl Instrum Meth A

 - Schrön et al. (2018) "Cosmic-Ray Neutron Rover Surveys of Field Soil Moisture and the Influence of Roads", WRR (accepted)